 After years, using a variety of different products and technologies, for the purpose of crash and crime scene sketching, documenting, illustration, presentation, and animation, we have eventually arrived at the FARO family of solutions.
 Not only does the software enable you to accurately sketch, capture, illustrate, present, and animate a variety of scene types, as outlined below, but also the hardware enables you to capture, measure, and model for direct import.

 Here are just some of the features of this wonderful range of products:

 Crash Reconstruction Software

-Crash reconstruction is the ultimate detective work, essentially reverse-engineering the elements of a scene to determine the cause of a crash.
+Crash reconstruction is the ultimate detective work, essentially reverse engineering the elements of a scene to determine the cause of a crash.
 That includes the physical science and forensics behind the incident.
-In high-traffic, high-volume locations under what can be punishing natural conditions, quickly collecting and cataloging the scene are critical to safety, preventing evidence loss, and mitigating the economic losses of closed roadways.
+In high-traffic, high-volume locations under what can be punishing natural conditions, quickly collecting, and cataloguing the scene are critical to safety, preventing evidence loss, and mitigating the economic losses of closed roadways.